egolfbr/keras_visualizer/README.md

 ...
 writedotfile(your_keras_model_instance)
 ```
 There is an exmample script and data included in this repo that was taken from [here](https://towardsdatascience.com/building-our-first-neural-network-in-keras-bdc8abbc17f5).
 This is a simple prediction neural network and we send it into our code to visualize and view weights and biases.
 Before running this example script, you need to make sure that you have the necessary dependencies by running the tools shell script.
 This script will install all the packages that you need.
+Make sure that you run the correct one for your operating system.
+Note: MacOS has zsh shell and the tools scripts might not work.
+You may need to copy the ```pip``` command directly into your command line.

 # Future Work
 In order to complete this project in time, we had to sacrifice some functionality that would be very useful to have.
 Hopefully in future versions we can add functionality for custom activation functions, custom layers, sparsely connected layers and many more.
 We are also currently working on a neuron viewer which will be able to simulate a single neuron or a group of neurons on a given layer, given some input data.
 Also the neuron viewers are very primitive, in the future we aim to be able to view different layer types like convolution layers as well as to take into account if certain neurons are active or not.

 ### Contact information
 Brian Egolf - egolfbr@miamioh.edu